tfabris/BlueGigaEmpeg/README.txt

  IIS Pad 4 (IISD1) jumpered to Red wire, originally second from end.

-Make sure that your jumper wires are carefully tucked down around the left side of the empeg and out of the way of the disk drive tray assembly when you reinstall it.
+Make sure that your jumper wires are carefully tucked down around the left side of the empeg and out of the way of the disk drive tray assembly as shown in the photo.
+Then carefully reassemble the player.

 Final wiring positions and colors: